 The maximum amount of support is 10,000 euros.
 Alone or with other supports, this should cover all the costs (transportation, accommodation, insurance, PCR test, quarantine, etc.) of the laureate during the entire visit.

-Applications for a visit between the beginning of September and the end of December 2021 are open until 15 June and must be submitted through an online form that will soon be available.
+Applications for a visit between the beginning of September and the end of December 2021 are open until 15 June and must be submitted through this online form.
 A PDF version of this form is available for preview, containing the fields to be filled out as well as additional details on the terms and conditions.

 The specific details of this call are: